 While it’s not technically inaccurate, it may well be misleading—because this isn’t how people normally talk about spending increases, it makes the figure seem comparatively much larger than it really is.

-Now the figure is being used in an ad campaign being run by the Conservative Party on Facebook.
+The figure was then used in an ad campaign run by the Conservative Party on Facebook.

-These ads vary slightly but most say “We’re giving schools a record £14 billion, levelling up per pupil funding across the country.”
+These ads varied slightly but most said “We’re giving schools a record £14 billion, levelling up per pupil funding across the country.”
 We’ll have more on the ‘record’ and ‘per pupil funding’ claims soon.

-However, this BBC article and the Conservative Party Facebook ad linking to it have a crucial difference—the headline.
+However, this BBC article and the Conservative Party Facebook ad linking to it had a crucial difference—the headline.

 The BBC News article’s headline is ‘School spending: Multi-billion pound cash boost announcement’.
 The article then goes on to make clear that the £14 billion figure is “not normally how we talk about spending increases” and would “make the government seem more generous than it is in fact being.”

-But if you were looking at the ad the Conservative Party posted, you would be forgiven for thinking that the BBC headline actually read “£14 billion pound cash boost for schools”.
+But if you were looking at the ad the Conservative Party posted, you would have been forgiven for thinking that the BBC headline actually read “£14 billion pound cash boost for schools”.

 We spoke to the BBC who told us that the headline on the article has never changed and so has never referred to the £14 billion.